Mercedes Simplex: Engine

 It used magneto electric-spark ignition system, with single 'spray-nozzle' carburetor, for all cylinders; featuring a new atomization system, improved by preheating.

 The engine was started up by a hand crank and helped by the use of a decompressor.

-Maybach's tubular honeycomb radiator featured a rectangular grill of 8,070 square shaped pipes of 6x6 mm, with improved airflow.
+Maybach's tubular honeycomb radiator featured a rectangular grille of 8,070 square shaped pipes of 6x6 mm, with improved airflow.

 Originally, when launched in 1902, the Mercedes Simplex radiators did not have a fan.
 A set of vanes mounted on the flywheel increased the air-flow throughout the engine/radiator compartment.
 Its total water capacity, 7 litres, was smaller than the previous Mercedes model by 2 litres.

 The engine compartment was covered by metal sheets.
 Its chassis base was also covered, something imitated by many other car models later.